California Premises Liability Attorney Representing Victims in California

 If you can prove that the property owner is liable, you may be able to recover general and special damages.
 Special damages are economic damages that include such items of loss as lost wages, lost earning capacity, medical expenses, hospital bills, and household services.
 They are concrete losses, often provable through documentation.
 General damages are also known as noneconomic damages, and they are intangible losses such as mental anguish, loss of consortium, and pain and suffering.
 The attorney whom you retain and their skill at determining the intangible impact of your injuries on your life and then persuasively presenting this evidence to insurers or a judge and jury may make a huge difference to the amount of your general damages.

 If you are interested in recovering compensation for a trip and fall on uneven pavement, you should consult us.
-Our injury lawyers provide skillful legal representation to accident victims from our Folsom office, working hard to pursue the greatest possible damages for our clients.
+Our California personal injury lawyers provide skillful legal representation to accident victims from our Folsom office, working hard to pursue the greatest possible damages for our clients.
 Our principal previously worked in the insurance industry, giving him particular insight into how insurance adjusters think about various types of injuries that might arise in a trip and fall.
-To obtain a free consultation with a Sacramento attorney, contact us online or call Travis G. Black & Associates at 916-962-2896.
+To obtain a free consultation with a California premises liability attorney, contact us online or call Travis G. Black & Associates at 916-962-2896.